real-token/reg-governance-core/docs/guidelines/usage.md

 This ensures that the proposal can pass and be executed before the `subscriptionStart` timestamp.
 For instance, on Sepolia:

 - The `subscriptionStart` must be at least 3 hours and 25 minutes after the proposal creation timestamp.
-- To account for any manual queue and execution actions, it's recommended to set `subscriptionStart` to a time greater than the proposal creation timestamp plus 4 hours (14400 seconds).
+- To account for any manual queue and execution actions, it's recommended to set `subscriptionStart` to a time greater than the proposal creation timestamp plus 4 hours (14,400 seconds).

 This gives sufficient time for all actions to be completed before the subscription period starts.

+#### Ensuring Correct Subscription End:

+The period between `subscriptionStart` and `subscriptionEnd` is when users can deposit their tokens for the new incentive period.
+Make sure users have enough time to be informed about the incentive period and stake their tokens.

+For example:

+- On Sepolia for beta testing, this period might range from 1 to 6 hours.
+- On Gnosis mainnet, this period might range from 1 day to several days.

+#### Ensuring Correct Lock Period End:

+The period between `subscriptionEnd` and `lockPeriodEnd` is when the DAO can create multiple proposals, and users can vote on these proposals.
+Voting during this period is counted towards the incentive users will receive at the end of the period.

+Ensure that this period is long enough to accommodate multiple proposals and voting.

+For example:

+- On Sepolia for beta testing, this period can last from 6 hours to 1 day.
+- On Gnosis mainnet, this period can last from 2 weeks to 2 months.

+#### Ensuring Correct Total Bonus:

+Make sure the `totalBonus` accounts for the token's decimal places.

+For example:

+- To set a total bonus of 2,000 WXDAI (18 decimals): `totalBonus = 2,000,000,000,000,000,000,000` (2,000 \* 10^18)
+- To set a total bonus of 3,000 USDC (6 decimals): `totalBonus = 3,000,000,000` (3,000 \* 10^6)